A Dallas Cowboys football blog

 The Jaguars definitely went big here, giving out the two largest contracts to acquire new talent.
 And in this case you can’t dispute the results; Jacksonville went from 3-13 to 10-6 and looked like a whole new team.

 Everything went right for the Jags that season.
-Drafting Leonard Fournette boosted the offense and helped stabilize Bortles' performance.
-The was one of the best in the league, with the Campbell (14.5 sacks) and Bouye (6 INTs) additions certainly playing big parts.
+Drafting Leonard Fournette boosted the offense and helped stabilize Bortles’ performance.
+The defense was one of the best in the league, with the Campbell (14.5 sacks) and Bouye (6 INTs) additions certainly playing big parts.

 As for their old teams, Arizona went fairly unchanged after Campbell’s departure.
 They were 7-8-1 the year before and 8-8 without him.
 The Texans dropped from 9-7 to 4-12 after losing Bouye, but that had way more to do with QB DeShaun Watson’s injury.